Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$

-The observed crossovers in the behavior of the specific heat and transport data are shown in the schematic phase diagram in Fig. \ref{fig:phase}.
-The model of dominant cc $\to$ ch scattering entirely reproduces the observed behavior if $T_\text{tr} \sim |\epsilon_\text{h}| + W_\text{h}$ collapses towards zero at the critical field.
+The observed behaviors of the specific heat and transport data shown in Fig. \ref{fig:phase} are entirely reproduced by the model of dominant cc $\to$ ch scattering if $T_\text{tr} \sim |\epsilon_\text{h}| + W_\text{h}$ collapses towards zero at the critical field.
 This collapse is cut off near the critical field by the onset of spin ordering at around 1K, as shown in Fig. \ref{fig:phase}.
 Therefore the width of the peak in the density of states need not strictly go to zero.

 The data suggests that it is predominantly the scale $|\epsilon_\text{h}|$ that drives the collapse of $T_\text{tr}$ toward critical field.
-We recalled in experimental fact \ref{lab:4} that a peak in the specific heat is seen at a temperature $T_\text{peak}$ that is a little below $T_\text{tr}$.
-This Schottky anomaly-like peak is suggestive of a peak in the density of states that is separated from the chemical potential as illustrated in Fig. \ref{fig:hot_cold}.
-Indeed, the width and location of the peak seen in zero field ARPES data on Sr$_3$Ru$_2$O$_7$ \cite{PhysRevLett.101.026407} is easily verified to quantitatively predict the location and form of the peak in $\gamma(T)$.
-Physically, as the temperature is raised more states in the hot region become accessible and hence the specific heat coefficient increases until the temperature crosses $\sim \max(|\epsilon_\text{h}|,W_\text{h})$, beyond which the specific heat starts to decrease (and become dominated by the cold electrons).
-This physics also quantatively explains the observed peak as a function of temperature in the magnetic susceptibility \cite{CAVA1995141, PhysRevB.62.R6089}.
-The simultaneous collapse of $T_\text{peak}$ and $T_\text{tr}$ as the critical field is approached is therefore naturally explained by $|\epsilon_\text{h}| \to 0$.
+We recalled above that a peak in the specific heat is seen at a temperature $T_\text{pk}$.
+This Schottky anomaly-like peak in $\gamma(T)$ is quantitatively explained at zero field by the peak in the density of states seen in ARPES \cite{PhysRevLett.101.026407}.
+As the temperature is raised more states in the hot region become accessible and hence the specific heat coefficient increases until the temperature crosses $\sim \max(|\epsilon_\text{h}|,W_\text{h})$, beyond which the specific heat starts to decrease (and become dominated by the cold electrons).
+The simultaneous collapse of $T_\text{pk}$ and $T_\text{tr}$ as the critical field is approached is therefore naturally explained by $|\epsilon_\text{h}| \to 0$.
 Such behavior is consistent with a recent band structure analysis \cite{toapp}.
 As noted above, the essential requirement on the width $W_\text{h}$ of the peak is that it should be of order 1 kelvin at the critical field, so that the MFL behavior can persist all the way down to the onset of the low temperature ordered phase.

 As $\epsilon_\text{h} \to 0$, the density of states at the chemical potential increases.
-This leads to an increase in the specific heat coefficient at low temperature, tying the collapse of $T_\text{tr}$ to the low temperature mass enhancement described in \S\ref{sec:lowT}.
+This leads to an increase in the specific heat coefficient at low temperature, tying the collapse of $T_\text{tr}$ to the low temperature mass enhancement we described above.